Oxylabs Web Scraping MCP server

 }

-Setup with Claude Desktop
+Manual Setup with Claude Desktop

-Navigate to Claude → Settings → Developer → Edit Config and add one of the configurations above to the claude_desktop_config.json file.
+Navigate to Claude → Settings → Developer → Edit Config and add one of the configurations to the claude_desktop_config.json file.

-Setup with Cursor AI
+Manual Setup with Cursor AI

 Environment Variables

-Name Description Mandatory Default
+Name Description Default

-OXYLABS_USERNAME Your Oxylabs username true
+OXYLABS_USERNAME Your Oxylabs Web Scraper API username

-OXYLABS_PASSWORD Your Oxylabs password true
+OXYLABS_PASSWORD Your Oxylabs Web Scraper API password

 API Parameters